top of page

 I provide a warm, non-judgemental and supportive presence to clients.

-As a registered trainee member of the United Kingdom Council of Psychotherapy (UKCP) and Accredited Registrant with the National Counselling Society (NCS), I abide by their respective ethical codes of practice.
+As a registered member of the United Kingdom Council of Psychotherapy (UKCP) and Accredited Registrant with the National Counselling & Psychotherapy Society (NCPS), I abide by their respective ethical codes of practice.
 Being registered is an assurance to you that I meet a minimum standard for safe and ethical practice.
 I am able to offer the reassurance of having an up to date enhanced Disclosure and Barring Service (DBS) check in place, which helps prevent unsuitable professionals from working with vulnerable people.
 I also have Professional Indemnity Insurance.